algosup/2023-2024-project-5-flutter-team-6/documents/management/weekly_reports/week_4.md

 ## Next week planning

 Next week's focus will primarily be on software development, but also on the User Manual and tracking the project with management documents.
-The Work Breakdown Structure (WBS) also needs to be finalized and incorporated into the management documents.